FNIAKH/fniakh.github.io/_pages/about.md

 About me
 ======
-I am a Ph.D. candidate in actuarial mathematics in the Center of Research in Economics and Statistics (CREST) at ENSAE Paris under the supervision of Professors Caroline Hillairet and Christian Robert.
-My research focuses on risk sharing and Machine Learning with applications in actuarial science.
-Born in 1995, I come from Senegal.
+Holding a PhD in applied mathematics with a focus on actuarial science, I conduct research on risk modeling and risk management, with particular emphasis on climate risk, risk pooling, and parametric insurance.
+My work relies on tools from probability theory, statistics, optimization, and numerical methods, at the interface of actuarial science, risk economics, and data science.

+I am currently the coordinator of actuarial science and finance courses at ENSAE Paris, where I oversee the academic management of a portfolio of courses, coordinate external lecturers, and supervise projects, internships, and master’s theses.
+I also have extensive experience teaching mathematics, statistics, and actuarial science.